 The United States Forest Service (USFS) issues over 8000 special use permits every year for outfitting and guiding activities.
 These permits authorize the holder to conduct business on public land managed by the Forest Service.
 For decades, the process of obtaining a permit has been unpredictable and difficult due to variations in requirements from one ranger district to another.
 Additionally, requirements have rarely been published for viewing in advance of submitting a proposal, making it very difficult for a potential applicant to prepare for the process.
 This has prevented new guiding businesses from being established and it has made it challenging for existing guide services to expand their offerings.

 USFS Modernization of Special Uses

 Despite the challenges of the past, there is good news for the future.
 In 2015, the Forest Service embarked on an initiative to modernize the special uses program.
-This includes an effort to standardize the permit application process across the agency.
-All applications now have the same requirements, regardless of location or activity.
-This is a welcome improvement!
+This includes an effort to standardize the permit application process across the agency and improve communication between the agency and the public.

 Learn How To Navigate the USFS Permit Process